apache/celix-site/source/contributing/releasing.md

 +1 Name of Approvers (not binding)
 ...

 The released artifact will be moved to the release area for mirroring.
-The release branch will be merged with master and a 2.1.0 tag will be created.
+The X.Y.Z tag will be created on the release branch and the release branch will be merged with the master branch.

 After the mirroring period the news & downloads of the website will be updated and the release will be announced.